sree-234/AutoMed/README.md

 ## 🚀 Project Overview

-AUTOMED integrates **SLAM (Simultaneous Localization and Mapping)** using LiDAR and IMU, **A\\*** algorithm for path planning, and **sensor fusion via an Extended Kalman Filter (EKF)** to autonomously navigate and deliver within dynamic hospital environments.
+AutoMed integrates **SLAM (Simultaneous Localization and Mapping)** using LiDAR and IMU, **A\\*** algorithm for path planning, and **sensor fusion via an Extended Kalman Filter (EKF)** to autonomously navigate and deliver within dynamic hospital environments.
 A **Flutter-based mobile application** allows intuitive control, manual override, real-time notifications, and secure user authentication.

 ---